 Hearing the early morning panting and shuffling of Bertie and Bella, Merlyn prepared herself to get up and let them outside.
 It was just a dream, she reassured herself.
 The more she told herself that that’s what it was, the less she believed it.
 The trouble was that the dream made perfect sense – Ben’s lack of interest in coming to see her, Esther’s interest in avoiding her, Ben’s uncharacteristic continued attendance at his psychology sessions, and, as much as Merlyn didn’t like seeing it, the natural, almost, inevitable pull between two people like Ben and Esther.

-As Merlyn waited for the dogs to finish sniffing around the dew-wet grass, she watched the waning moon.
-A sliver of a thing, not long for this world, soon over the horizon.
+As Merlyn waited for the dogs to finish sniffing around the dew-wet grass, she watched the waning moon on the western horizon.
+On the other side of the sky, the sun would soon be up.
+No room for both.
 Last night’s dream wasn’t the first lucid dream Merlyn had had since moving to Prana Community.
 In fact, many new extrasensory abilities seemed to have awoken in her.
 It would have frightened her except that she was living in such a spiritually-supportive environment where the supernatural dimension was openly discussed and cultivated.

 She weighed up the likelihood of her dream being a meaningless jumble of unconscious thoughts simply finding a mental outlet.
 Just as she didn’t know whether her dream was true or not, she also did not know, if true, whether it was prophetic of a future event or referring to a past one.
 Regardless, what could not be ignored was that the dream had confronted Merlyn with the conscious acknowledgement that there was a very real and palpable pull between Ben and Esther.